acdh-oeaw/Teaching_CBS4DH/lectures/files.md

 > 2. `age`
 > 3. `actions`

-- When you are done with the table, you suddenly realize: some of them have children.
-Surely, their children are you enemies too (your are not easily forgiving), but they don't deserve their own row in your table, since they are only secondary enemies.
+- When you are done with the table, you suddenly realize: some of you enemies have children.
+Surely, their children are you enemies too (your are not easily forgiving), but they don't qualify for their own rows in your table, since they are only secondary enemies.
+But still, you want to store the same data for parents and children.
 Maybe storing the data in an .csv file was a bad idea from the beginning … ?
 - File-conversions can be tricky.
   When?